 Today Watson has a ship's company of 300 who are solely dedicated to providing the Fleet Commander Australia with personnel trained to perform war fighting roles at sea.
 The trainee load varies but is generally up to an additional 300 people at any time.
 The training conducted at Watson includes Junior Officer Seaman training, Combat System Operator training, Principal Warfare Officer training, Command Team training and the training of the new Commanding and Executive Officers of the RAN's ships and shore bases.

-Principal Warfare Officer Faculty - HMAS Watson
+School of Maritime Warfare (SMW) - HMAS Watson

 The Navigation Faculty's vision is to be world renowned as a leader and innovator in Navigation Warfare.
 This is achieved through providing quality navigation training to our Junior Warfare Officer's, and empowering them with the skills and attributes to deliver a tactical advantage to Command by facilitating maximum freedom of manoeuvre through superior knowledge of the marine environment and how to interact with and control our allied forces.